ImperialCollegeLondon/ReCoDE_IDMS/README.md

 - *model2_Euler_V2.stan*: a Stan model of a multistrain SEIQRS model, the ODEs are solved using the Euler method at a user-defined time step.

-### Testing:
+## Testing:

 The MD file testing introduces formal testing and the package *test that*.
 All *R.* files with the prefix *test* are scripts which run formal testing on a specific function.
-For instance, the file *test_simulate_data* contains the code to test the functions contained in the *simulate_data.R* file.

 ### images, chapter_1_files, chapter_2_files, chapter_3_files: